AKSW/docs.ontowiki.net/Carrying-out-the-Installation.md

 **Error on bootstrapping application: Unable to connect to Virtuoso Universal Server via ODBC.**
 Make sure that the Virtuoso service is started.
 If it does not start, look for files named `virtuoso.lck` in your Virtuoso folder under `database` or `virtuoso` and delete them if existing.

+**The specified DSN contains an architecture mismatch between the Driver and Application** If you are using Windows, it is important to use the same architecture (32bit or 64bit) across all packages.
+Especially PHP-ODBC can only connect to Virtuoso if it is using the same architecture.